Emm451/H2Invest-Connect/README.md

 7. **Incident Response Plan:** A comprehensive incident response plan will be established to promptly address and mitigate any potential data breaches or security incidents.
 This plan will involve predefined steps to notify affected parties and take immediate corrective actions.

-InvestAI Connect acknowledges the criticality of data security in earning and maintaining user trust.
+H2Invest-Connect acknowledges the criticality of data security in earning and maintaining user trust.
 By implementing these robust security measures, the platform aims to provide a secure environment for users to interact, ensuring the confidentiality and integrity of their personal and business information.

-## Challenges and Solutions for InvestAI Connect in the Hydrogen Domain
+## Challenges and Solutions for H2Invest-Connect in the Hydrogen Domain

 ### 1. Technological Limitations

-**Challenge:** InvestAI Connect relies heavily on artificial intelligence (AI), specifically machine learning algorithms and natural language processing, to match investors with hydrogen projects.
+**Challenge:** H2Invest-Connect relies heavily on artificial intelligence (AI), specifically machine learning algorithms and natural language processing, to match investors with hydrogen projects.
 However, these technologies have inherent limitations.

 **Proposed Solutions:**
 - *Data Improvement:* Investing in diverse and transparent data collection methods to ensure comprehensive and unbiased datasets.